Goldinteractive/gold-features/README.md

 ## Gold Features

 This project contains all base features.
-Check out the catalog in our doc: <https://goldinteractive.github.io/gold-features/>.
+For a user-friendly view of all Gold Features check out the catalog in our documentation: <https://goldinteractive.github.io/gold-features/>.

 ### How To Use A Feature

+The name of the feature is always using `kebab case`.
+So for PageTransition the corresponding name would be `feature-page-transition`.

-include the `@goldinteractive/src/style` in your `.scss file`
+include the `@goldinteractive/src/style` in your `.scss file`.

-#### With Sackmesser

-`make feature-install-sample`
+- **Sackmesser** `make feature-install-sample`

-#### Plain Old Javascript

-`yarn add @goldinteractive/feature-sample`

-Make sure to copy the assets folder into your project.
+- **Plain Old Javascript** `yarn add @goldinteractive/feature-sample` (Make sure to copy the assets folder into your project)

 ### Setup to work on Gold Features